tj-tusharjain/azure-compute-docs/articles/virtual-machines/azure-compute-gallery.md

 ## Best practices

-- Resource Locks can be set at the Gallery level protect from accidental user deletions and modifications.
+- To prevent images from being accidentally deleted, use resource locks at the Gallery level.
 For more information, see [Protect your Azure resources with a lock](/azure/azure-resource-manager/management/lock-resources).

 - Use ZRS wherever available for high availability.
 You can configure ZRS in the replication tab when you create a version of the image or VM application.
  For more information about which regions support ZRS, see [Azure regions with availability zones](/azure/reliability/availability-zones-region-support).